 Please Note: The Finance Committee’s recommendations to Town Meeting voters (and accompanying statements of reasons/comments) for Articles 1-5 are included in the printed Warrant, available at the first link above (Article 1, page 5; Article 2, page 10; Article 3, page 12; Article 4, page 12; Article 5, pages 13-14).
 The recommendation and accompanying comments for Article 6 had not been finalized by the time that the Warrant went to press and so are provided in the second link listed below:

-2019 Annual Town Meeting: The Finance Committee — in close collaboration with the Board of Selectmen, School Committee, Town Administrator, and other Town stakeholders — put together an analysis report, aimed at providing residents with a clear, concise, and accessible context for the operating budget proposals for the coming fiscal year: View the report.
+The Finance Committee — in close collaboration with the Select Board, School Committee, Town Administrator, and other Town stakeholders — put together an analysis report, aimed at providing residents with a clear, concise, and accessible context for the operating budget proposals for the coming fiscal year: View the report.

-FYI: A number of documents related to the Fiscal Year 2020 (FY2020) Budget Process can be found on the Board of Selectmen page.
+FYI: A number of documents related to the Fiscal Year 2020 (FY2020) Budget Process can be found on the Select Board page.

 - November 2018 Special Town Meeting Recommendations